tadashi-aikawa/obsidian-various-complements-plugin/README.md

 obsidian-various-complements-plugin
 ===================================

-This plugin for [Obsidian] enables you to complements input in markdown files.
+This plugin for [Obsidian] enables you to complement input in markdown files.

 Features
 --------